paulremo/NRPMHandbook/_sources/folderMeca/interactive_guide/rp_mechanical/07_structural_models_equations_mechanical.md

 Thus, $X_{2}$ is defined as accumulated damage, which is calculated based on the S/N curve approach with the Palmgren-Miner accumulation law, and $X_{1}$ as the corresponding limiting value.
 Detailed variable definitions are reminded in Table 10‑14.

-**Table 4.14**: Assumed probabilistic models for the simplified high-cycle fatigue model.
+**Table 4.14: Assumed probabilistic models for the simplified high-cycle fatigue model.**

 | **List of variables** | **Unit** | **Distribution** | **CoV range** |
 |-------------------|---------------------------|----------|------------------|